h34tnet/scow/README.md

 * very limited
 * pretty much work in progress

-Disclaimer: Don't use this in production
+Disclaimer: Don't use this in production.
+Or do.

+## Limitations

+* For some reason, jdbc's result set metadata doesn't return usable data for sqlite (Objects only).

+## Dependencies

+* Scow outputs code that uses sql2o

 ## TODO

 how to use - maven plugin configuration

+ ## License

+This software is published under the [MIT License](LICENSE.txt)